kismetwireless/kismet-docs/devel/rest/001-api_updates.md

     * Per-device pcapng streams are now found at `/devices/pcap/by-key/[key]/packets.pcapng`
     * Phy80211 per-bssid pcap streams are nwo found at `/phy/phy80211/pcap/by-bssid/[mac]/packets.pcapng`

+    Additionally, the API now uses `cmd` as the file extension for all commands, deprecating and removing the `jcmd` extension fully (which has not been a documented command extension for several releases already).

 * `2020-08` several maps made optional/dynamic

     To save RAM, several maps and vectors are now flagged as optional; if there is no content in those fields, they will not be present in the generated JSON.
 Consumers should always check for presence of the map in the returned data before trying to use it.